Revolut review Ireland

 - Currency exchange fees.
 If you have the Standard or Plus account you are limited to Up to €1,000 per month, after which a 0.5% fee is charged.

 - SWIFT transfers.
 Premium and Metal account holders are entitled to one free SWIFT transfer per month.

 - Investments markup.
 There is a markup on cryptocurrencies and commodities exchange for all accounts.
 For Standard and Plus, you’ll be charged a 2.5% markup for crypto and 1.5% for commodities.
 Premium and Metal account holders are charged a 1.5% markup for crypto and 0.25% for commodities.

 If you’re unsure if you’ll use the features in the higher tier accounts, sign up for a free account first.
-Then, if you find yourself wanting more after getting to grips with the entry-level accounts, you can easily upgrade to Revolut Premium or Revolut Metal later on.
+If you find yourself wanting more after getting to grips with the entry-level accounts, you can easily upgrade to Revolut Premium or Revolut Metal later on.

-If you’re looking for exclusivity in the form of concierge, priority customer support and cashback on purchases, it’s the Revolut Metal account that you’ll want to turn to.
+If you’re looking for exclusivity in the form of unlimited foreign exchanges and cashback on purchases, it’s the Revolut Metal account that you’ll want to turn to.
 You’ll find all these features and more.
 Just be sure to shop around and compare your options first.

 How to apply

 You can sign up to Revolut by clicking “Go to Site” so you can head to Revolut and register.
 You will need to be at least 18 years old.
 Once you’ve submitted the required personal details you need to confirm your email and then your identity.
 To verify your identity, jump into the profile section of the app and supply a government-issued ID and a selfie.
 After you sign up, you can request a contactless Revolut card and begin using your account.